Having deep knowledge of charitable giving strategies is in demand among advisors, with about 90 percent of the wealthiest U.S. Read More

 After someone becomes a client, it’s incredibly important to stay in contact, both for the relationship and for the success of the client.
 Things don’t always get implemented.
 Life happens, things change.
 Educational and motivational content reinforces your connection with clients.

 You can share content relevant to their phase of the wealth journey.
 It’s an ongoing process of sharing via email, social media, your blog, and your website.
 Informative content establishes your expertise and keeps clients engaged in between meetings.
-It could even open the door to additional business when you share things like educating clients on the importance of logging into their client site more often—this could improve retention by increasing engagement with financial plans and even lead to more referrals from happier clients.
+It could even open the door to additional business when you share things like educating clients on the importance of logging into their client site more often—this could improve financial advisor client retention by increasing engagement with financial plans and even lead to more referrals from happier clients.

 The financial plan isn’t the only value you can offer clients.
 By sharing educational content on a regular basis, you can stay top of mind while helping clients educate themselves, which is a value-add outside of the financial plan.
 This helps build closer, longer-lasting relationships.
 Automated communication workflows make this process scalable and repeatable, minimizing manual effort.